 - Exercise caution when handling rechargeable Li-ion batteries. - Discharge the battery completely before removing it.
-Disconnect the AC power adapter from the computer and operate the computer solely on battery power-the battery is fully discharged when the computer no longer turns on when the power button is pressed. - Do not crush, drop, mutilate, or penetrate the battery with foreign objects. - Do not expose the battery to high temperatures, or disassemble battery packs and cells. - Do not apply pressure to the surface of the battery. - Do not bend the battery. - Do not use tools of any kind to pry on or against the battery. - Ensure any screws during the servicing of this product are not lost or misplaced, to prevent accidental puncture or damage to the battery and other computer components. - If the battery gets stuck inside your computer as a result of swelling, do not try to release it as puncturing, bending, or crushing a rechargeable Li-ion battery can be dangerous.
+Disconnect the AC power adapter from the computer and operate the computer solely on battery power-the battery is fully discharged when the computer no longer turns on when the power button is pressed. - Do not crush, drop, mutilate, or penetrate the battery with foreign objects. - Do not expose the battery to high temperatures, or disassemble battery packs and cells. - Do not apply pressure to the surface of the battery. - Do not bend the battery. - Do not use tools of any kind to pry on or against the battery. - To prevent accidental puncture or damage to the battery and other components, ensure that no screws are lost or misplaced during the servicing of this product. - If the battery gets stuck inside your computer as a result of swelling, do not try to release it as puncturing, bending, or crushing a rechargeable Li-ion battery can be dangerous.
 In such an instance, contact Dell technical support for assistance.
 See Contact Support at Dell Support Site. - Always purchase genuine batteries from Dell Site or authorized Dell partners and resellers. - Swollen batteries should not be used and should be replaced and disposed properly.
 For guidelines on how to handle and replace swollen rechargeable Li-ion batteries, see Handling swollen rechargeable Li-ion batteries.